+WESTERN MARYIAND COLLEGE 1981/83

+Graduate

+Catalog

 CONTENTS

-College Profile
+College Profile 2

-Campus Educational Program • • • 2
+Calendar 1981/83 3

-Educational Program ٠., • ٠.
-3
+Educational Program 4

-Courses of Instruction Faculty • • • ٠.
-5
+Courses of Instruction 8

-Faculty • ٠. • 9

-FacultyLocation ٠. ٠. .2 25

-٠. ٠.
-2 6

-Westminster, Maryland 21157 Telephone: Area Code (301) 848-7000 (from Baltimore: 876-2055)
+Campus Map 18/19

+Faculty 34

+Index 36

-TTY/Voice The College reserves the freedom to change any programs, policies, requirements, or regulations published in this catalog. published in this catalog.
+The College reserves the freedom to change any programs, policies, requirements, or regulations published in this catalog.

-Western Maryland College admits students of any race, color, religion, national and ethnic origin all the rights, privileges, programs under the rights. to all the rights, privileges, programs, and activities generally accorded or made available to students at the college.
-It does not discovered the college of the college dents at the college.
-It does not discriminate on the basis of race, color, religion, national and ethnic origin in administration of its odiscriminate on the basis of race, color, religion, national and loan proorigin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other college. grams, and athletic and other college-administered programs.
+Western Maryland College admits students of any race, color, religion, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the college.
+It does not discriminate on the basis of race, color, religion, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other collegeadministered programs.

-Western Maryland College does not discriminate on the basis of sex in the educational programs activities which it operates and in the discriminate on the basis of sex in the educational programs activities which it operates and in the discriminate on the basis of sex in the educational programs. or activities which it operates and is required by Title IX of the Education Amendments of 1972 and regulations of the Department of House Tree by Title IX of the Education Amendments of such a manregulations of the Department of Health, Education, and Welfare not to discriminate in such a manner.
-The requirement not to discriminate in Such a manner. ner.
+Western Maryland College does not discriminate on the basis of sex in the educational programs or activities which it operates and is required by Title IX of the Education Amendments of 1972 and regulations of the Department of Health, Education, and Welfare not to discriminate in such a manner.
 The requirement not to discriminate extends to employment at Western Maryland College.
-Inquiries concerning Title IX can be referred to employment at Western Maryland College.
 Inquiries concerning Title IX can be referred to Title IX coordinator, Western Maryland College.

-Western Maryland College does not discriminate on the basis of handicap in admission or access to the college, in treatment or amplitude of the college. to the college, in treatment or employment, or in the educational programs or activities which it operates.
-The responsible employment or in the educational programs or activities which it operates. ates.
-The responsible employee designated to coordinate compliance efforts with the 504 Regulation is Dr. William Miller tion is Dr. William Miller.
-WESTERN MARYLAND COLLEGE Graduate Catalog 1979-81
+Western Maryland College does not discriminate on the basis of handicap in admission or access to the college, in treatment or employment, or in the educational programs or activities which it operates.
+The responsible employee designated to coordinate compliance efforts with the 504 Regulation is Dr. William Miller.